lightisright/CI-RB-lib/README.md

 # CI-RB-lib
 Simple library for RedBeanPHP ORM integration into CodeIgniter PHP Framework

-This library has been tested with CodeIgniter 2.2.x & 3.0.0 & MySQL
+This library has been tested with CodeIgniter 2.2.x & 3.0.0, MySQL & RebBeanPHP 3.5 & 4.2.0

 **See**
  * http://www.codeigniter.com